This is a time of great anxiety for workers and businesses. Lambeth council will do all in our power to help you through this.

 Other support for businesses

-Help for those who are ineligible for Statutory Sick Pay, such as the self-employed, to access benefits more quickly if they have to self-isolate.
+Help is available for those who are ineligible for Statutory Sick Pay, such as the self-employed, to access benefits more quickly if they have to self-isolate.
 Find out more about the support on the GOV.UK website.

 A new telephone helpline to support businesses and self-employed people who are concerned about paying their tax due to coronavirus.
 Contact the HMRC helpline on 0800 0159 559.